Picture your dream commercial asset…

 Now, let’s say you’ve found a comparable property, and would like to contact the owner of that property either as a buyer, seller, or someone looking to offer a service.

-On Reonomy, the same profile page that allows you to view comparables also lets you see the contact information of the individuals tied to a property’s ownership—and that includes the ability to pierce an LLC and see the people behind it.
+Reonomy’s robust property intelligence allows you to you to see the contact information of the individuals tied to a property’s ownership—and that includes the ability to pierce an LLC and see the people behind it.

 Here, you can see the phone numbers, emails, and mailing addresses of all of the individuals tied to property ownership, as well as those that are likely the decision-makers.